reillyeo/RubyRed/README.md

 ## Installation

-Install RubyRed by cloning or forking this repository.
+Install RubyRed by cloning this repository.
 (Note: the paths used by the default parameters assume that the RubyRed directory exists at the location $HOME/my_scripts/RubyRed).

 The fasta file containing primer sequences should be edited/replaced with whatever primer sequences you used.